apache/orc/site/specification/ORCv2.md

 of each value.
 The details of each type will be presented in the following subsections.

+There are a few points to note about the order of streams:

-Note that the order of these streams is **not fixed**.
+* For a specific column type, the order of streams is **not fixed**.
+* Index and data streams cannot be **interleaved**.
+* The order of streams from different columns is **not fixed** as well.

 In the example of the integer column mentioned above, the order of the PRESENT stream and the DATA stream cannot be determined in advance.
-Instead, we need to determine the type of stream based on the Stream Kind, rather than relying on the order of the streams.
+We need to infer the type of stream via the Stream Kind rather than relying on the order of the streams.

 The layout of each stripe looks like: